depuchan/March_ML_Mania_2026/README.md

 Currently building the pipeline for this competition.
-Uploaded teh dataset for reference.
+Uploaded the dataset for reference.